 8. Your TV Needs To Be Factory Reset

 Factory resetting your TV will return it to its factory settings and erase any personal data or custom settings, though some TVs will keep the network connection settings.

 Although not ideal, this may be necessary if you’ve tried all of the above options.

 It’s possible that you’ve accidentally input some faulty picture settings, causing the image to buffer and freeze.

-Every TV brand’s settings will be different, but the factory reset (or factory data reset) option is commonly found under Reset in the Settings.
+Every TV brand’s settings will be different, but the factory reset (or factory data reset) option is commonly found under Reset in Settings.
 Click Factory Reset and press Yes to confirm your choice.

 Your TV will take several minutes to factory reset, so leave it plugged in and do not use it until the reset is complete.

 Once reset, set up your TV according to your preferences, re-download any apps, and play something to see if this rectified the issue.

 If all else fails, try contacting the brand’s customer service for additional help.

 Let them know how you’ve tried to troubleshoot the problem at home and provide your TV’s model number when prompted.